k1517600/PC-2-Installation-Guide/README.md

 ## 6. Judge Panel ##

 This just needs to be run so auto-judging can begin, but here's a few things it can do.
+Assuming you followed the steps above, you'll already have generated at least one judge account.
+Log in with whatever username and password it has, default is judge1 judge1.
+Once this panel is opened, it will turn on autojudging, assuming you followed the steps above.

 **Runs** View all submitted runs from the team members **Bored** play a game if you're bored